babylonhealth/ios-playbook/Cookbook/Proposals/Match UI test with implementation.md

 ## Motivation

-Lately we had quite a lot of UI automation test failures which decrease the speed witch we can make a release and distracts automation QAs to do this unnecessary work.
+Lately we had quite a lot of UI automation test failures which decrease the speed which we can make a release and distracts automation QAs to do this unnecessary work.

 ## Proposed solution